RSaravanaPrasad/MicroServices/README.md

 Create topic "microTopic" and group "groupMicroTopic"

-Run Producer: java -jar command on the jar from /target folder.
+Run Producer: java -jar command on the jar from producer /target folder.
 This starts the Spring REST controller.

-Run consumer: java -jar command on the jar from /target folder.
+Run consumer: java -jar command on the jar from consumer /target folder.
 This starts the consumer

 POST a string message using Postman
 Use http://127.0.0.1:8080/micro/produce/message to Post a message

-Message logged in Producer console
+The posted message gets logged in Producer console

 Message logged in Consumer console